What is the ideal amount of meditation per day when youre meditating at home?

 It’s a good question and one that is not always easy to answer.
 It depends on the reason you are meditating, how long you have been meditating for, the technique you are using (such as Chakra Dhyana, Transcendental Meditation and so on) and your ability to focus.

 It is well known that the Buddha himself would meditate for many days at a time and sometimes even weeks.
-But that generally isn’t advised for most people.
+But that generally isn’t advisable for most people.